drakefys2019/labs/_projects/lab7/lab7.md

 “if they would, for example, praise the beauty of a woman, or any other animal,

-“they describe it by rhombs, circles, parallelograms, ellipses, and other geometrical terms.”
+they describe it by rhombs, circles, parallelograms, ellipses, and other geometrical terms.”

 The materialist who is convinced that all phenomena